 Use your hyaluronic acid serum on clean damp skin and follow with other products.
 Applying it on top of your moisturizer, face oil, and sunscreen won’t let it penetrate the skin and will reduce its effectiveness and the ability to lock in moisture.

-How to Add Hyaluronic Acid to Your Skincare Routine?
+How to Add Hyaluronic Acid to Your Routine

 You can choose from various skincare products with this active ingredient, such as hyaluronic acid serums, toner, moisturizers, and face masks.
 This gentle skincare ingredient is safe for use by people with all types of skin, even those with sensitive skin.
 The key is to look for premium-quality formulas with hyaluronic acid.